LaunchCodeEducation/web-fundamentals/README.md

-# Web Fundamentals
+---
+title: 'Welcome to Unit 2: Web Fundamentals'
+---

-Welcome to the LaunchCode Web Fundamentals course!
+Welcome to the LaunchCode Web Fundamentals unit!

 ### How Does a Web App work?